-Juan Martinez-Poyer, MD, joined the Kalispell Regional Healthcare family in March 2017 as a neonatal-perinatal and maternal-fetal specialist with the Montana Perinatal Center, bringing 32 years of experience in the field.
-Dr. Martinez-Poyer is a physician from Venezuela who came to the U.S. in 1989 to further his medical education.
-He obtained his medical degree from Central University of Venezuela in 1984, and his time in the U.S. has included research, training and practice at such institutions as Baylor College of Medicine, the University of Oklahoma, Yale University and Wayne State University.
-Dr. Martinez-Poyer completed his residency in obstetrics and gynecology, followed by a fellowship in maternal-fetal medicine at Wayne State University in Detroit.
-His accomplishments include awards for excellence in teaching and a fellow's research award at Wayne State University, chief of obstetrics at Three Rivers Area Hospital in Michigan and private practice physician at Northwest Perinatal Center in Portland, Oregon.
-Prior to joining KRH, Dr. Martinez-Poyer was practicing as a fetal interventionist at the Center for Fetal Diagnosis and Treatment at the University of Pennsylvania and Children's Hospital of Philadelphia (CHOP).
+Juan Martinez-Poyer, MD, joined the Kalispell Regional Healthcare family in March 2017 as a maternal-fetal medicine specialist with Montana Perinatal Center.
+Dr. Martinez-Poyer originally comes from Venezuela, but has spent extensive time in the U.S. training and practicing at such institutions as Baylor College of Medicine, the University of Oklahoma, Yale University and Wayne State University.
+With 32 years of experience in his field, he has received accolades from his time at Wayne State University, Three Rivers Area Hospital in Michigan and as a private practice physician at Northwest Perinatal Center in Portland, Oregon.
+Prior to joining KRH, Dr. Martinez-Poyer was practicing as a fetal interventionist at the Center for Fetal Diagnosis and Treatment at the University of Pennsylvania and Children’s Hospital of Philadelphia (CHOP).
 When not at work he enjoys cooking, hiking and traveling with his wife and son.

 Tessa Pitman, MS, CGC, is a certified genetic counselor based out of the Montana Perinatal Center at Kalispell Regional Medical Center.
 She earned her bachelor of arts degree in psychology from Augsburg College in Minneapolis, Minnesota, and her master’s degree in genetic counseling from the University of Utah Graduate School in Salt Lake City, Utah.
 Her experience includes working in medical and biochemical genetics and serving as the genetic counselor for the Montana Metabolic Program, Newborn Screening Follow-Up Program and regional Craniofacial Specialty Clinic.
 She spearheaded the first Montana Metabolic Days in 2009 for individuals with metabolic conditions to network and receive education relating to care for these rare conditions.
 She greatly enjoyed her experience working with the medical genetics program at Shodair Children’s Hospital in Helena, Montana, from 2008 to 2015.
 Tessa joined the KRH family in November 2015 with the goal of serving as a local genetic resource for both patients and providers, particularly with the increasing availability of genetic testing options.
 She is passionate about providing patient-centered care to rural Montana and empowering patients to make informed decisions about genetic testing as it pertains to their values and medical care.
 She provides genetic counseling services at Kalispell Regional Healthcare to pediatric and adult patients for a broad range of genetic indications and concerns.
 She is thrilled to be part of Montana Perinatal Center and to collaborate with other providers at Kalispell Regional Healthcare.
 Activities that rival her love for her profession include spending time with her husband and two young children, cooking, skiing, hiking and chalk painting.